 Boat Terminology – A Boat Glossary of What You Should Know

 When you are learning a new skill or hobby, understanding the terminology and how it is used can be daunting.
 As a new boater, you’re taking on a whole new experience and you want to master it sooner rather than later.
 We get it, there is a lot to understand.
-We want to make this process as simple as possible, so you can get yourself acquainted with the boating terms you will need to know for life on the water.
-Think of this as your boat glossary.
+We want to make this process as simple as possible, so you can get yourself acquainted with some of the boating terms universal to various types of boats you will need to know for life on the water.
+Think of this as your basic boat glossary.
+Interested in specific pontoon boat terminology?
+Check out Parts of a Pontoon Boat Explained.

 This term can be tricky.
 It means on the deck, not above it as you would think.